What is Rose?

 flowchart LR

-D[404 Distribution] --> R[Rose boots the minimal Linux base]
+D[404 Distribution] --> R[Rose boots inside WSL2]

 R --> S[STATIC starts inside the distribution]

-S --> M[Optional Linux packet shaping path]
+S --> M[Linux packet shaping path]

 M --> N[Outbound network traffic]